 If a website design company insists that it must host your website, think twice before hiring them.
 While there are benefits to being on a faster server (which your web design company may say they have), these benefits are rarely outweighed by the security of choosing your own hosting service independent of your design company.

-Ask who will host your law firm website, and make sure you’ll have the option to choose your provider yourself, even if you ultimately choose their hosting.
+Ask who will host your firm’s website, and make sure you’ll have the option to choose your provider yourself, even if you ultimately choose their hosting.
 Unfortunately, some unethical companies use their control over your web hosting service to hold your website hostage, so you need to guard against this scenario.
 We recommend our clients use a service like WPEngine, which provides fast, reliable website hosting as well as backups of your website.

 4. Is your website built on a common platform?